ElectricNightOwl/ArmSwinger/README.md

 ## Using ArmSwinger
 To begin moving, squeeze both grip buttons and swing your arms in the direction you'd like to go.
 Speed and direction is controlled by the speed and rotation of your controllers.
 You can move your headset freely while walking without affecting your direction.

 ArmSwinger has the optional ability to "rewind" your position if you go "out of bounds".
 This is enabled by default.
-Reasons for out of bounds include any or all of - headset into a wall, trying to climb a surface that is too steep, trying to fall down a surface that is too steep, and going outside the world.
+Reasons for out of bounds include any or all of - headset into a wall, trying to climb a surface that is too steep, trying to fall down a surface that is too steep, trying to wall walk a steep surface, and the headset colliding with geometry.
+All of these features are enabled by default with sane values.

 Try loading the test scene.
 Walk up the different ramps, try to enter the vertical walls cube, walk up and down the stairs.
 Get a feel for how the script behaves and then tweak its settings to your liking.